 The early detection and diagnosis of colon cancer are essential in halting the progression of this disease.
 Screening and diagnostic colonoscopies and sigmoidoscopies with barium enema, as well as fecal occult blood tests, and digital rectal examinations (DRE) are instrumental in diagnosing colon cancer at a curable stage.

-Colonoscopy and sigmoidoscopy are endoscopic examinations of the large colon and the distal part of the small bowel that check for abnormal areas, lesions, polyps and/or tumors.
+Colonoscopy and sigmoidoscopy are endoscopic examinations of the large colon and the distal part of the small bowel that check for abnormal areas, lesions, polyps, and tumors.
 They also allow for a biopsy if a suspicious lesion is detected.
 A barium enema is a radiological study used to visualize the large intestine, including the colon and rectum.

 Symptoms of colon cancer include a change in one's bowel habits (diarrhea, constipation, change in consistency) that lasts longer than four weeks, rectal bleeding or blood in stool, persistent abdominal discomfort (cramps, gas, pain), weakness or fatigue, and unexplained weight loss.
 In some cases, people with colon cancer experience no symptoms during the early stages of the disease.